SwidgeTeam/swidge/docs/run_forked_chains.md

 ### Add the new mnemonic to your local `.env`
 On the root of the repository, if you don't have it already, create a file `.env`.

-There you have to add a line like this:
+There, you have to add a line like this:
 ```shell
 MNEMONIC=put your flashy newly created mnemonic here but at no other place
 ```